 When countries obtain negative f(N) values with the parameters expressed above, they shall be exempt from the corresponding requirement.

-(*) For the estimated ratio at‐risk‐of‐poverty or social exclusion to population in each NUTS 2 region, those requirements are not compulsory for NUTS 2 regions with less than 0,500 million inhabitants, provided that the corresponding NUTS 1 region complies with this requirement.
+(*) For the estimated ratio at‐risk‐of‐poverty or social exclusion to population in each NUTS 2 region, those requirements are not compulsory for NUTS 2 regions with less than 0.500 million inhabitants, provided that the corresponding NUTS 1 region complies with this requirement.
 NUTS 1 regions with fewer than 100 000 inhabitants are exempt from the requirement.

 Before 2021

-According to EU regulation 1982/2003 on sampling and tracing rules, for all components of EU-SILC (whether survey or register-based), the cross-sectional and longitudinal (initial sample) data were to be based on a nationally representative probability sample of the population residing in private households within the country, irrespective of language, nationality or legal residence status.
-The sampling frame and methods of sample selection ensured that every individual and household in the target population was assigned a known and non-zero probability of selection.
+According to EU regulation 1982/2003 on sampling and tracing rules, the cross-sectional and longitudinal (initial sample) data for all components of EU-SILC (whether survey- or register-based) were to be based on a nationally representative probability sample of the population of the country residing in private households, irrespective of language, nationality or legal residence status.
+The sampling frame and methods of sample selection ensured that every individual and household in the target population was assigned a known and non-zero probability of being selected.

-Estimates at the aggregate level (e.g., EU-27) are calculated as the population-weighted arithmetic average of individual national figures (Aggregates: EU-27 (from 2020), EU-28 (2013-2020), EU-27 (2007-2013), Euro area, Euro area -19 countries (from 2015), Euro area – 18 countries (2014)).
-Estimates of the EU aggregated indicators are calculated if the EU coverage in terms of the EU population is 70% or larger.
+Estimates at aggregate level (e.g. EU-27) are calculated as the population-weighted arithmetic average of individual national figures.
+Aggregates covered include: EU-27 (from 2020), EU-28 (2013-2020), EU-27 (2007-2013), EU-25 (2004-2006), EU-15 (1995-2004), NMS10 (New Member States - 10 countries (2004-2006)) Euro area (EA11-1999, EA12-2001, EA13-2007, EA15-2008, EA16-2009, EA17-2011, EA18-2014, EA19-2015, EA20-2023), Euro area –20 countries (from 2023), Euro area –19 countries (2015-2022) and Euro area – 18 countries (2014).
+Estimates of the EU aggregated indicators are calculated if EU coverage in terms of the EU population is 70% or larger.
 Indicators are computed as the population-weighted average of national indicators.
-For 2023, EU-SILC data are available for EU-27 and, Norway (extraction August 2024).
+For 2024, EU-SILC data are available for EU-27, Norway, Switzerland, Serbia and Türkiye (Eurostat, EU-SILC 2024 data extraction November 2025).

 Weights are provided by national statistical institutes as part of the data sets.
-All necessary imputations are done at the national level and the respective flag for the variable imputed is provided.
+All necessary imputations are done at national level and the respective flag for the variable imputed is provided.

-Figure 4: Data sources, 2023
+Figure 4: Data sources, 2024

-Source: EU-SILC microdata 2023 (extraction August 2024).
+Source: EU-SILC microdata 2024 (extraction March 2025).

 Annual

-To ensure comparability of data and/or indicators, i.e., to ensure quality of data as defined by Eurostat, EU-SILC has adopted an ex-ante output harmonization strategy.
-When using output harmonization survey design and methods are flexible as long as the output requirements are met.
-Countries have to define suitable national concepts and measurement procedures with which the international concept can be portrayed.
-There are two different strategies depending on when the survey design is planned: with ex-ante harmonization, the surveys are created by the countries having in mind the output to produce; with ex-post harmonization, countries can adapt surveys already in place to produce comparable outcomes.
+To ensure comparability of data and/or indicators, i.e. to ensure quality of data as defined by Eurostat, EU-SILC has adopted an ex ante output harmonisation strategy.
+When using output harmonisation, the survey design and methods are flexible, as long as the output requirements are met.
+Countries have to define suitable national concepts and measurement procedures for implementing the international concept.
+There are two different strategies, depending on when the survey design is planned:

-Since 2005, comparability over time is ensured by a common data source (EU-SILC).
-Due to transition between end-ECHP (European Community Household Panel) and the start of the EU-SILC, there are further disruptions in series between 2001 and 2005.
+Since 2005, comparability over time has been ensured by a common data source, EU-SILC.
+Due to the transition between the end of the European Community Household Panel (ECHP) and the start of the EU-SILC, there were disruptions in series between 2001 and 2005.

-It enforced the need for the following improvements: improved timeliness, with shorter deadlines for EU-SILC data submission;
+it enforced the need for the following improvements: improved timeliness, with shorter deadlines for EU-SILC data submission;

-reformulated precision requirements at national and regional level (NUTS2) for the at-risk-of-poverty-or social-exclusion indicator and the persistent-risk-of-poverty rate;
+it reformulated precision requirements at national and regional level (NUTS2) for the at-risk-of-poverty-or social-exclusion indicator and the persistent-risk-of-poverty rate;

-additional/ changed EU-SILC variables;
+additional/changed EU-SILC variables;

 For detailed information about significant changes and breaks in time series, as well as other changes considered relevant, please see the overview of breaks in series on the Eurostat website.